Gabapentin Dosage Guide as per Renal Function

 What to Know:

-- Take as Told: Always take gabapentin exactly as your doctor says.
+- Take as Told: Always take gabapentin exactly as your doctor prescribed mg per day.

 - Watch for Problems: If you feel very dizzy or confused, tell your doctor.